dcl666/Medical-Image-Triage-and-Classification-System-Based-on-COVID-19-CT-and-X-ray-Scan-Dataset/README.md

 Here shows the code and the dataset from the paper Medical Image Triage and Classification System——Based on COVID-19 CT and X ray Scan Dataset

-## Dataset
+## Download

-You can download the dataset and weight from the folder.
+You can download the dataset\weight\code from the folder.

 ## Requirement